Prabhas Patan: Places of interest

-Parsuram or Parshuram Temple – located to the right of the road to triveni sangam, opposite to Rudralay temple, is popular among devotees.
-Lord Parshuram, the son of Goddess Renuka and a pious sage Jamadagni is believed to be the sixth incarnation of Lord Vishnu and one of the seven immortals (chiranjiv) as stated in Hindu mythology.
-This locale is believed to be the very place where Lord Parshuram had performed a severe penance in the honor of Lord Somnath in order to get rid of the sin committing Kshatriya Vadh.
+Parsuram or Parshuram Temple – located to the right of the road to Triveni Sangam, opposite to Rudralay temple, is popular among devotees.
+Lord Parshuram, the son of Goddess Renuka and a pious sage Jamadagni is believed to be the sixth incarnation of Lord Vishnu and one of the seven immortals (Chiranjivi) as stated in Hindu mythology.
+This locale is believed to be the very place where Lord Parshuram had performed a severe penance in the honour of Lord Somnath in order to get rid of the sin committed as a Kshatriya Vadh.
 The Parshuram Temple of Triveni Tirtha happens to be one of the rare temples dedicated to Lord Parshuram.
 This baroque temple adjoined by two ancient bathing water tanks (holy kunds) is a much sought after religious destination where devotees spend time in prayers and meditation.
-The temple edifice is divided into three sub structures; sabha mandap, central mandap and a garbhagriha.
-The garbhagriha of this shrine houses the idol of Lord Parshuram sided by two idols of Kala and Kama.
+The temple edifice is divided into three sub structures; Sabha mandap, Central mandap and a Garbhagriha.
+The Garbhagriha of this shrine houses the idol of Lord Parshuram sided by two idols of Kala and Kama.
 The temple complex also comprises the sub shrines dedicated to Lord Hanuman and Lord Ganesha.
 Additionally, a smaller shrine consecrating the Goddess Renuka is also positioned behind the main temple.
 Endowed with its religious and mythological significance as well as its charismatic scenic background, this temple is much frequented by the devotees and the tourists all round the year.

-Cremation yard or Smashan Ghat – is located adjacent to Parsuramji temple.

-Kali Mandir – located on Western end of Triveni ghat behind Parshuramji Mandir, on Triveni check-dam road.